Healthy Homes Assessment Arakura

 What We Do

-As building inspectors, we handle all elements that come with specialist home examinations.
-We’re there to make sure you make the right decision when purchasing your next property.
+As building inspectors, we are experts in all elements that come with specialist home examinations.
+We are there to make sure that you make the best choice when it comes to purchasing your next property.

-We consider your investment to be a serious one We conduct comprehensive examinations to make sure that you don’t receive any expensive or unwelcome surprises meaning you are able to relax and focus on the fun aspects of owning or purchasing an home.
+We consider your investment to be a serious one We conduct detailed checks to make sure you don’t be faced with any costly or unexpected surprises meaning you are able to relax and focus on the fun parts of purchasing or owning an house.

-We specialise in a variety of services to ensure that you are completely updated on the condition of any property that you might be thinking of buying or selling and also other services.
+We are specialised in a range of services to ensure you are fully informed of the condition of any property you could be looking to purchase or sell as well as additional solutions.

-Our systematic approach to inspecting your property and the latest software technology including digital photos imbedded into the Report, you can actually see any issues that may be found.
-Thanks to our detailed report, it is easy to understand why we have so many customers who recommend our service to family and acquaintances.
+Our systematic approach to your inspection of your home as well as the latest technology in software that incorporates digital images into your Report, you are able to actually see any issues that could be found.
+With our detailed reporting it is not surprising that we receive so many clients who recommend our service to family members and acquaintances.

 Highly Sillked & Insured Inspection Professionals